vmware-tanzu-labs/educates-training-platform/project-docs/installation-guides/installation-instructions.md

 Although using a pre-canned configuration, you can still provide customizations on top to modify what is installed and how.

+If your infrastructure provider is not supported and you have a generic Kubernetes cluster available which has an ingress controller pre-installed, but nothing else, you can use the `generic` provider.

-Alternatively, if your infrastructure provider is not supported, or you would rather roll your own configuration from scratch, the `custom` provider can be selected and you would then provide exactly the configuration for Educates you want to be used.
+If you would rather roll your own configuration from scratch, the `custom` provider should be used but you would then need to provide a complete configuration for Educates along with enabling what other services you want installed.

 Additional installed services
 -----------------------------